Whether you’re installing a new air conditioner or wanting to maximize your current one, having it level is important.

 - Eventually wear out your air conditioner much sooner.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to tackle by yourself, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Aggressive Mechanical a call at 732-806-5536.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and causing problems, give Aggressive Mechanical a call at 732-806-5536.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.